An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Decoding by the extended Krylov subspace method

 \section{Decoding by the extended Krylov subspace method}

-Extended Krylov subspaces for invertible matrices use the matrix as well as its inverse (e.g. \cite{Druskin_Knizhnerman98,GG13,KnizhSimoncini09}).
+Extended Krylov subspaces for invertible matrices use the matrix as well as its inverse (cf.~\cite{Druskin_Knizhnerman98,GG13,KnizhSimoncini09}).
 Let $C$ be an invertible matrix and $\vec{b}$ a vector of a suitable dimension.
 Then the extended Krylov subspace $\mathcal{E}_p^q(C,\vec{b})$ is defined as

-Due to lemma~\ref{gImArep}, $\gamma I-A$ is invertible and hence we can set $C=(\gamma I-A)^{-1}$.
+Due to Lemma~\ref{gImArep}, $\gamma I-A$ is invertible and hence we can set $C=(\gamma I-A)^{-1}$.
 We will use extended Krylov subspaces where $q$ is always one of the following form